wp-plugins/sell-digital-downloads/readme.txt

 Very rare but sometimes users change the core files of the plugins or  install the plugin on older versions of WordPress where the plugin might not work correctly to resolve the issue delete or rename the plugin using ftp from the 'wp-content/plugins' directory.

 == Changelog ==

+= 1.8 =
+* some design improvements and new icons added for products and orders post type, new custom columns for product and order are added to products and orders screens(All Product/Orders), settings page link in admin notice fixed, pages now use ID on settings page instead of URLS

 = 1.7 =
 * Plugin dashboard menu position changed, new metabox("other information") for product post type, new submenu "support forums" added, support for pending payment status added and new hooks/filters are added